Ex-assistant testifies Sean 'Diddy' Combs sexually assaulted her and used violence to get his way

 Ex-assistant testifies Sean ‘Diddy’ Combs sexually assaulted her and used violence to get his way

-NEW YORK (AP) — Sean “Diddy” Combs ’ former personal assistant testified Thursday that the hip-hop mogul sexually assaulted her, threw her into a swimming pool, dumped a bucket of ice on her head and slammed her arm into a door during a torturous eight-year tenure.
+NEW YORK (AP) — Sean “Diddy” Combs ’ former personal assistant testified Thursday that the hip-hop mogul sexually assaulted her, threw her into a swimming pool, dumped a bucket of ice on her and slammed a door against her arm during a torturous eight-year tenure.

-The woman, testifying at Combs’ sex trafficking trial under the pseudonym “Mia,” has alleged that he put his hand up her dress, forced her to perform oral sex and climbed into her bed to have sex with her against her will.
-She touched on the allegations briefly at the start of her testimony and was expected to discuss them in detail as her questioning continued.
+The woman, testifying at Combs’ sex trafficking trial under the pseudonym “Mia,” said Combs put his hand up her dress and forcibly kissed her at his 40th birthday party in 2009, forced her to perform oral sex while she helped him pack for a trip and raped her in guest quarters at his Los Angeles home in 2010 after climbing into her bed.

+“I couldn’t tell him ‘no’ about anything,” Mia said, telling jurors she felt “terrified and confused and ashamed and scared” when Combs raped her.
+The assaults, she said, were unpredictable: “always random, sporadic, so oddly spaced out where I would think they would never happen again.”

+If she hadn’t been called to testify, Mia said, “I was going to die with this.
+I didn’t want anyone to know ever.”

-Mia, speaking slow and haltingly at times, portrayed Combs as a brutal, controlling taskmaster who put his own needs and desires above the health and wellbeing of his staff and loved ones.
-She said Combs berated her for mistakes, even ones made by other employees, and loaded her up with so many tasks she didn’t sleep for days.
+Speaking slowly and haltingly, Mia portrayed Combs as a controlling taskmaster who put his desires above the wellbeing of staff and loved ones.
+She said Combs berated her for mistakes, even ones other employees made, and piled on so many tasks she didn’t sleep for days.

 “It was chaotic.
-It was toxic,” said Mia, who worked for Combs from 2009 to 2017 and co-founded the Revolt Films studio with him.
+It was toxic,” said Mia, who worked for Combs from 2009 to 2017, including a stint as an executive at his film studio.
 “It could be exciting.
 The highs were really high and the lows were really low.”

 Asked what determined how her days would unfold, Mia said: “Puff’s mood,” using one of his many nicknames.

-Mia said Combs’ employees were always on edge because his mood could “change in a split second” causing everything to go from “happy to chaotic.”
+Mia said employees were always on edge because Combs’ mood could “change in a split second” causing everything to go from “happy to chaotic.”
+She said Combs once threw a computer at her when he couldn’t get a Wi-Fi connection.

-Mia’s testimony echoed that of prior prosecution witnesses, including several of Combs’ other personal assistants and his longtime girlfriend Cassie, who saw him as demanding, mercurial and prone to violence.
-She is the second of three women to testify about alleged sexual abuse by Combs.
+Her testimony echoed that of Combs’ other personal assistants and his longtime girlfriend Cassie, who said he was demanding, mercurial and prone to violence.
+She is the second of three women testifying that Combs sexually abused them.

-Cassie, an R&B singer whose legal name is Casandra Ventura, spoke for four days during the trial’s first week of testimony, telling jurors Combs subjected her to hundreds of “freak-offs” — drug-fueled marathons in which she said she engaged in sex acts with male sex workers while Combs watched, filmed and coached them.
+Cassie, an R&B singer whose legal name is Casandra Ventura, testified for four days during the trial’s first week, telling jurors Combs subjected her to hundreds of “freak-offs” — drug-fueled marathons in which she said she engaged in sex acts with male sex workers while Combs watched, filmed and coached them.

+A third woman, “Jane,” is expected to testify about participating in freak-offs.
+Judge Arun Subramanian has permitted some of Combs’ sexual abuse accusers to testify under pseudonyms for their privacy and safety.

 Combs, 55, has pleaded not guilty to sex trafficking and racketeering charges.
-His lawyers have conceded that he could be violent at times, but he denies using threats or his music industry clout to commit or cover up abuse.
+His lawyers concede he could be violent, but he denies using threats or his clout to commit abuse.

-The trial judge, Arun Subramanian, has permitted some women accusing Combs of sexual abuse to testify under pseudonyms for their privacy and safety.
-Subramanian instructed court sketch artists not to draw Mia and told reporters and members of the public not to describe her appearance.

 Mia testified that she saw Combs beat Cassie numerous times, detailing a brutal assault at Cassie’s Los Angeles home in 2013 that the singer and her longtime stylist Deonte Nash also recounted in their testimony.
-Mia said she was terrified that Combs was going to kill them all, describing the melee as “a little tornado going on.”
+Mia said she was terrified Combs was going to kill them all, describing the melee as “a little tornado.”

-The witness recalled jumping on Combs’ back and attempting to stop him from hurting Nash and Cassie.
-Mia said Combs shook her off, threw her into a wall and slammed Cassie’s head into the corner of a bed, causing a deep, bloody gash on the singer’s forehead.
+The witness recalled jumping on Combs’ back in an attempt to stop him from hurting Nash and Cassie.
+Mia said Combs threw her into a wall and slammed Cassie’s head into a bed corner, causing a deep, bloody gash on the singer’s forehead.
 Other times, she said, Combs’ abuse caused Cassie black eyes and fat lips.

-Mia said Combs sometimes had her working for up to five days at a time without rest as he hopped from city to city for club appearances and other engagements, and she started relying on her ADHD medication — a slow-release version of the stimulant Adderall — as a substitute for sleep.
-At times, Mia said, she was Combs’ only personal assistant, taking on duties typically performed by four or five people.
+Mia said Combs sometimes had her working for up to five days at a time without rest as he hopped from city to city for club appearances and other engagements, and she started relying on her ADHD medication, the stimulant Adderall, as a sleep substitute.

 Combs, with residences in Miami, Los Angeles and the New York area, let Mia and other employees stay in his guest houses — but she wasn’t allowed to leave without his permission and couldn’t lock the doors, she testified.